vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Envelope List

-Get a list of registered vote envelopes for a specific process ID (maximum of 64 per call).
-See `Get Process List`  to see how `fromId` works.
+Get a list of nullifiers for votes registered on a given process ID (at most, 64 per request).

+The `fromId` field works the same as in [Get Process List](#get-process-list).

 ```json
 {